Powell Family Cooking

 Jump to Recipe

-If you like this fall recipe, you may also love our Caramelized Sweet Potatoes or our Easy Rainbow Roasted Carrots.
+If you enjoy recipes like this, you'll love trying our Bruleed Grapefruit, Caramelized Sweet Potatoes or our Caramelized Apple Slices.

 Jump to: